duclos-cavalcanti/duclos-cavalcanti/README.md

 Welcome, glad to see you came across my Github Profile.
 Please, feel free to browse through my projects or even reach out to me through the links listed above.
-I'm a Computer Engineer by [Technical University of Munich](https://www.tum.de/), where I also currently am pursuing my Masters at in Electrical and Computer Engineering.
+I'm a Computer Engineer by the [Technical University of Munich](https://www.tum.de/), where I also currently am pursuing my ECE Masters at.

 <!-- ### Technologies -->
 <!-- <table> -->